read and reviewed by David Radcliff

 “It is worse, much worse, than you think.”

-Reminding us that the last time the temperature rose by 5 degrees Celsius (11 F) “ended with all that a sliver of life on earth dead,” this journalist turned climate sleuth sounds a terrifying warning about what awaits us if we continue on the greenhouse-gas-spewing path we are on.
+Reminding us that the last time the temperature rose by 5 degrees Celsius (11 F) “ended with all but a sliver of life on earth dead,” this journalist turned climate sleuth sounds a terrifying warning about what awaits us if we continue on the greenhouse-gas-spewing path we are on.

 We’re already at 1.1 C rise—